Knowledge, Justification, and Adequate Reasons: Introduction

-Admittedly, this definition might not provide a noncircular or reductive analysis (see \cite{Wil00:Book}): the notion of ``adequacy'' may ultimately have to be understood in ways that presuppose a prior grasp of the concept of knowledge.
+Admittedly, a definition of knowledge along those lines might not provide a noncircular or reductive analysis (see \cite{Wil00:Book}): notions of ``non-defectiveness'', ``conclusiveness'', or indeed ``adequacy'' may ultimately have to be understood in ways that presuppose a prior grasp of the concept of knowledge.
 For example, if an adequate justification were to mean ``a justification that is suitable to make the belief count as knowledge,'' then it would appear that we define knowledge in terms of itself.
-We agree with this objection, but the notion of adequacy may also turn out to not depend on epistemic notions.
-Adequacy, for instance, may turn out to be definable in terms of truth-making, and the truth-making relation need not refer to prior epistemic notions.
+We agree with this objection, but the notion of adequacy may also turn out to not wholly depend on epistemic notions.
+Adequacy, for instance, may be at least partly characterizable in terms of truth-making, and the truth-making relation need not refer to prior epistemic notions.
 Or consider the relation between a fully formalized axiomatic proof and a mathematical statement derived in that proof: the ``adequacy'' of the proof as a vehicle for mathematical truth is a purely syntactic notion, with no epistemological concepts presupposed.
 These examples suggest to us that room remains for a fruitful investigation of the concepts of knowledge, belief, and justification that acknowledges the distinction between adequate and inadequate reasons.